 Horticultural Science (1 credit; fulfills the biology requirement) — Horticultural Science is designed for those students interested in mastering fundamental techniques in the care and culture of plant life in the home, business, and community environments.
 Major attention is given to plant propagation, taxonomy, physiology, and experimentation appropriate to the facilities available.
 Students are encouraged to pursue individual areas of interest.
 Topics in the course can vary from year to year, but generally include plant anatomy and physiology, growth conditions, plant propagation, control of disease, weeds, and pests, greenhouse management, careers in horticulture, plant identification, soils and their preparation, crop plants, lawns, and landscaping.
 Students may take semester two of this course first, followed by semester one in the following school year.

-Physics (1 credit; fulfills the physical science requirement; may also be taken at the honors level; Prerequisites: Algebra II [may be taken concurrently]; Matter and Energy is also highly recommended) — The Physics course is for students who wish to investigate physical laws and theories, relationships of physical phenomena, and the interrelationships of physics to other fields of human endeavor.
+Honors Physics (1 credit; fulfills the physical science requirement; Prerequisites: Algebra II [may be taken concurrently]) — The Honors Physics course is for students who wish to investigate physical laws and theories, relationships of physical phenomena, and the interrelationships of physics to other fields of human endeavor.
 First semester includes discussion of vector mathematics, kinematics, dynamics, energy, and momentum.
 Second semester includes discussion of thermodynamics, electricity and magnetism, waves, and modern physics.